Efficient Analysis of Latent Spaces in Heterogeneous Networks: Simulation studies

 In each setting, we evaluate the performance of the proposed Algorithms \ref{algor:initial} and \ref{algor:refine}, referred to as SS-Hunting and SS-Refinement, respectively.
-The two methods MultiNeSS and MultiNeSS+ in \cite{macdonald2022latent} are also compared as our models are similar.
-Since their codes are not available under Poisson distribution, their errors are not presented under Poisson.
-We next focus on illustrating the order of the semiparametric error rate of estimating $Z^{\star}$ with respect to the number of networks $T$, highlighting the improvement over using a single network.
-The error rates for estimating $W_t^{\star}$'s are not improved over $T$, which is consistent with our expected oracle rates in Section \ref{sec:challenges}, and detailed results are deferred to Section G of the Supplementary Material due to the limitation of space.
+The two methods MultiNeSS and MultiNeSS+ in \cite{macdonald2022latent} are compared as our models are similar.
+Their errors are not presented under Poisson distribution as codes are unavailable.
+We next focus on illustrating the error rate of estimating $Z^{\star}$ with respect to $T$, highlighting the improvement over using a single network.
+The error rates for estimating $W_t^{\star}$'s are not improved over $T$, which is consistent with our expected oracle rates in Section \ref{sec:challenges}, and detailed results are deferred to Section \ref{sec:suppsim} of the Supplementary Material.
 For the ease of visualization, we vary $T \in \{5, 10, 20, 40, 80\}$ while fixing $n = 400$ and $k_t = k = 2$ for $t=1,\ldots, T$.
-For a fair comparison with \cite{macdonald2022latent}, we present error $\|\widehat{ZZ^\mytrans} - Z^\star Z^{\star \mytrans}\|_{\mathrm{F}}^2/n$, which is equivalent to $\operatorname{dist}^2(\hat Z, Z^\star)$ up to constants multiplied \citep{tu2016low}.
+For a fair comparison with \cite{macdonald2022latent}, we present error $\|\widehat{ZZ^\mytrans} - Z^\star Z^{\star \mytrans}\|_{\mathrm{F}}^2/n$, equivalent to $\operatorname{dist}^2(\hat Z, Z^\star)$ up to constants multiplied \citep{tu2016low}.

 Figures \ref{fig:simuA}--\ref{fig:simuC} present empirical estimation errors of the four estimators under Cases (A)--(C), respectively.
-In Figure \ref{fig:simuA}, all the errors are inverse proportional to $T$, achieving the oracle error rate discussed in Section \ref{sec:challenges}.
-Among the four methods, SS-Refinement and MultiNeSS+ achieve the smallest error under different distributions.
+In Figure \ref{fig:simuA}, all the errors are inverse proportional to $T$, achieving the oracle error rate discussed in Section \ref{sec:challenges}, and SS-Refinement and MultiNeSS+ achieve the smallest errors.
 In Figure \ref{fig:simuB}, SS-Refinement achieves the smallest error across three distributions, while SS-Hunting performs similarly under Gaussian and Poisson distributions but not Bernoulli distribution.
-Different from Figure \ref{fig:simuA}, MultiNeSS and MultiNeSS+ no longer exhibit inverse proportional to $T$ error rates.
-Under Case (C), errors of MultiNeSS and MultiNeSS+ explode and thus are not presented in Figure \ref{fig:simuC}.
-Unlike Figures \ref{fig:simuA} and \ref{fig:simuB}, SS-Hunting does not achieve inverse proportional to $T$ errors, whereas SS-Refinement still achieves that.
+Different from Figure \ref{fig:simuA}, errors of MultiNeSS and MultiNeSS+ are no longer inverse proportional to $T$.
+Under Case (C), errors of MultiNeSS and MultiNeSS+ explode and are not presented in Figure \ref{fig:simuC} for visual clarity. {More details of their results are given in Section \ref{sec:suppsim_multiness} of the Supplementary Material.} Unlike in Figures \ref{fig:simuA} and \ref{fig:simuB}, errors of SS-Hunting are not inverse proportional to $T$, whereas SS-Refinement still achieves that, demonstrating efficiency gain from the likelihood refinement.

 Intuitively, Cases (A)--(C) correspond to more and more challenging scenarios where the relationship between latent spaces become non-orthogonal and more complex.
 The non-ideal performances of MultiNeSS and MultiNeSS+ under Cases (B) and (C) align with Remark \ref{rmk:compare_peter} showing that our methods would require less restriction on the latent spaces.
 For our two proposed estimators, SS-Refinement achieves the desired inverse proportional to $T$ error rate across all cases and distribution, whereas SS-Hunting fails to achieve that in challenging Case (C).
 This is consistent with our theoretical results in Theorems \ref{thm:initial} and \ref{thm:onestep} providing general error rates under weak assumptions about latent spaces.
 The results demonstrate the effectiveness of the proposed efficient estimation strategy.